redkubes/mac-devops-setup/README.md

 First of all clone or download this repository on you mac.

-After that you need to do some things to install prerequisites.
-You can simply run the [install.sh](install.sh) script which includes all commands for the installation prerequisites.

-_Note: If some Homebrew commands fail, you might need to agree to XCode's license or fix some other Brew issue.
-Run brew doctor to see if this is the case._

-For enabling some options and setup alias etc. I clone my dot files repo ( `.zshrc`,`.aliases`,`.gitignore_global`,...).

-Of course you can use yours changing `dotfiles_repo` variable in `config.yml` file.

 ## 🚀 Usage

 Just run the following command at the root of this project and enter your account password when prompted.